 She says, “An effective rhythm of spiritual practices will be very personal.
 No two individuals will have exactly the same rhythm, because no two people are alike.

 Your practices will take into account your personality, your spiritual type, your season of life, the sin patterns you are contending with, the places where you know God is trying to stretch you.” (pg.
 148, Sacred Rhythms)

-Why Have a Rhythm of Life?
+Why Have a Rule of Life?